flakjakk/working-band/docs/source/stagesetup.rst

-This requires you to keep a number of points in mind:
+Things to keep in mind:

 #.
-Everyone on stage must have access to everyone else on stage
+Everyone on stage should be able to move anywhere on the stage
 	#.
-Your guitar leads must allow free movements across the whole stage at all times
+Guitar leads must allow free movements across the whole stage at all times
+	#.
+No mike-stands blocking movement across stage
-#. etc.
+#. etc